jaguillette/omekaSugar/_posts/2016-12-06-neatline-wms.md

 the WMS url you just copied in.
 If another site gives you a similar-looking url, then there's a good chance it'll work.

+Some things that I run into when testing out these layers:
+* Especially for maps at a small scale, they won't show up until you're looking right at them, and Neatline may not zoom to them.
+Find out where your map is, and see if it's where it should be.
+* The default fill opacity for a record in Neatline is 0.3 (only 30% opaque), so your map will probably be very faint when you first load it.
+If you're having a hard time seeing it, bump the opacity up to 1 (100% opaque).
+* Double check that you've copied the right url.
+It should look something like http://warp.worldmap.harvard.edu/maps/wms/14, which you'll notice is short and has "wms" in it.

 If there are specific sites that you'd like to see covered in this tutorial, you can [submit an issue on this site's GitHub repo](https://github.com/jaguillette/omekaSugar/issues), or [email the author](mailto:jguillette@fas.harvard.edu).
 No guarantees it'll